Course Outline

 Format:

-Format: This is an individual assessment task.
+Format: This task must be developed and submitted in CADMUS (see Canvas for more details).
+This is an individual assessment task.
 Task 2 is based on concepts presented in weeks' 5-8.
-Students are required to locate a business case article in the media, identify important relevant management issues affecting the business, conduct scholarly research to understand the issues further, and then develop recommendations to help the business respond to its situation.
+Students are required to locate a small-to-medium sized business case article in the media, identify important relevant, specific management issues affecting the business, conduct scholarly research to understand the issues further, and then develop recommendations to help the business respond to its situation.
 Findings must be presented in report format with the inclusion of twelve or more quality academic references to be presented in a Reference List.
 Further details available on Canvas.

 Criteria: